mddunlap924/Custom-Object-Detection-YoloV5/README.md

 This is code I developed for the Kaggle VinBigData Chest X-ray Abnormalities Detection competition (https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection).

 The useful part of this code is that it will train Yolov5 models on multiple folds of data.
 This typically can take hours to days depending on several factors; therefore, once this is running you can periodically check-in on your models using Tensorboards or Weights and Biases.
 This is useful because you can work on other tasks while this is running.
 I was able to train a YoloV5 – medium P6 model, in conjunction with a 2 stage classifier, that was able to score in the top 5% of the Kaggle competition.
-When ensembled with other models I scored in the top 3%.

 Please refer to https://github.com/ultralytics/yolov5 for details on the YoloV5 model used here.
 Also, internet searches will return numerous examples and applications on this topic.